thegreatsunra/sawtooth-rest-api-proxy/README.md

 3) Make sure port 80 is open on your server (e.g. it isn't being blocked by ufw or another firewall utility)

-4) Run the following command, which will start a lightweight static site on your server at port 80
+4) Run the following command.
+It will generate unique username and password values for basic-auth, save them to a `.env` file, and then start a lightweight static site on your server at port 80

 ```bash
 cd sawtooth-rest-api-proxy